stakater-archive/StakaterCloudDocs-Archived/content/sre/tronador/cluster_task.md

 ## Overview

 The `create-environment-provisioner` Tekton cluster task is used to create the `EnvironmentProvisioner` CR.
 The `EnvironmentProvisioner` CR will be used to deploy the application to its testing environment within your cluster.
-The use case of this cluster task is to automate the creation of the `EnvironmentProvisioner` CR, and its updating whenever the application image is updated.
+The use case of this cluster task is to automate the creation of the `EnvironmentProvisioner` CR, and its updating whenever the application's image is updated.
 This is useful, since you can automate the creation of an image whenever some code is pushed into your branch.

 ## Requirements